Kaharoa School: Embracing Community-Centered Learning in Rotorua

 Are There Opportunities for Parent Involvement in School Activities?

-How Does Kaharoa School Handle Student Discipline and Behaviour Management?
+How Does Kaharoa School Handle Student Discipline and Behavior Management?

 Conclusion